LewisGRobotics/Octopus/README.md

 # Octopus
-Platformer pc game made with Unity and C#.
-It has a psychic orange octopus that accrues great power.
+Platformer pc game made with Unity and C# featurin a psychic orange octopus with great power.

 How to play: The game can only be played with an XBOX controller.
 To play, you'll ONLY need to download the BUILD folder and click on Octopus.exe.
 Other files are irrelevant to play.